Article Translations: (Spanish)

 - insect bites and stings

-Sometimes hives have nothing to do with allergies.
+Sometimes a breakout of hives has nothing to do with allergies.
 Other causes include:

 - anxiety or stress

-- exposure to cold, such as from diving into a cold pool
+- exposure to cold, such as cold water or snow

 - contact with chemicals

-- putting pressure on the skin, such as from sitting too long or carrying a heavy bag over a shoulder
+- putting pressure on the skin, such as from sitting too long or carrying a heavy backpack over a shoulder

-Chronic urticaria is sometimes linked to an immune system illness, like lupus.
+It can be hard to figure out what causes chronic hives, though it's sometimes linked to an immune system illness, like lupus.
 Other times, medicines, food, insects, or an infection can trigger an outbreak.
 Often, though, doctors don't know what causes chronic hives.
-The good news is, hives can be treated.

-A doctor may put ice on a person's skin to see how it reacts to cold or place a sandbag or other heavy object on the thighs to see if pressure causes hives to appear.
+To check for physical hives, a doctor may put ice on your skin to see how it reacts to cold or place a sandbag or other heavy object on your thighs to see if the pressure will cause hives.

 How Are Hives Treated?